emilRacz21/portfolio-react/README.md

 ## Get Started
 Clone the repository and run `npm install` to install dependencies.
-Start the application with `npm start`.
+Start the application with `npm run dev`.